Polyhedral Horofunction Compactification as a Polyhedral Ball: The horofunction compactification

 \subsection{The characterization theorem}

 The main theorem of this section characterizes all sequences converging to a horofunction.
-It shows the strong dependence of the horofunctions on the shape of the dual unit ball, which is the underlying principle of the homeomorphism in Theorem \ref{thm:homeo}.
-This result is also used in \cite{js} to establish a geometric 1-1 correspondence between the nonnegative part of $n$-dimensional projective toric varieties and horofunction compactifications of $\R^n$ with respect to rational polyhedral norms.
+It shows the strong relation between the topology of the set of horofunctions and the shape of the dual unit ball, which is the underlying principle of the homeomorphism in Theorem \ref{thm:homeo}.
+This result is also used in \cite{js} to establish a geometric one-to-one correspondence between the non-negative part of $n$-dimensional projective toric varieties and horofunction compactifications of $\RR^n$ with respect to rational polyhedral norms.

-Before we state the theorem to characterize converging sequences, we show a lemma which already contains the main idea of the characterization.
+Before we state the theorem to characterize converging sequences, we prove a lemma which already contains the main idea of the characterization (Lemma \ref{lem:subsequence}) and a lemma that simplifies the proof of the main theorem (Lemma \ref{lem:shift_in_cone}).